hizzybabe/HTMLKit/src/routes/blog/how-svelte/+page.md

 ---
-title: Svelte: Svelte - A Developer's Best Friend in Modern Web Development
+title: Svelte - A Developer's Best Friend in Modern Web Development
 description: Svelte is designed to be straightforward and accessible, even for those who are not professional front-end developers.
 ---